SpiritBreaker226/pokemon-rewind/README.md

 Besides, this will reduce the amount of data coming from the server, giving a better performance.
 If the user wants more details, then they can click on that card and get more information.

 - [Link to the Database diagram for the application.](https://photos.app.goo.gl/7SyxD7cw4uwXdkWm9)

+### Frontend

+- Due to time constraints, the following will have to happen:
+  - The Frontend came from another project, which I did, as most of the requirements already done and will have to modify to fit into these project requirements.
+  - Here is the [Link](https://github.com/SpiritBreaker226/nfl-rushing/tree/master/frontend), to that project
+  - Purge Backup will _not_ have a confirm dialogue, if there is time, then maybe this will be added.
+  - Display miminuim amount of informaiton of the card, so there will not be a detail view of each card nor displaying of images.
+  - Display the minimum amount of information on the card, so there will not be a detailed view of each card nor displaying of images.

 ## Installation and running this solution